Evaporated milk is a popular ingredient when enriching gravy, creamed peas, pasta, cream sauce, English-style ice cream, tea, and coffee.

 Yes, you can whip evaporated milk but be sure to first chill the milk, the beater, and the bowl otherwise it will not whip.
 Chilling the milk also improves the texture and volume of the whipped cream.

-For rapid chilling, add evaporated milk to the ice tray or freezer-safe container and place it in the freezer for 30 minutes before whipping.
+For rapid chilling, add evaporated milk to an ice tray or a freezer-safe container and place it in the freezer for 30 minutes before whipping.

 Is Evaporated Milk Good for Coffee Creamer?

 Evaporated milk is an excellent substitute for non-dairy creamer as it has no artificial sweeteners.
 Adding evaporated milk to sweetened condensed milk is a great way to make sweetened coffee creamer at home.